Pitch perfect - Nail your advertising pitch

 The Mustr blog post suggests you should act as a showrunner.
 Showrunners are masters who display charisma and wit and engage clients in the creative process throughout the pitch.
 I’ve always found that if a client thinks an idea was partly theirs, then you’re already halfway to selling it to them.

 Never forget, your advertising or PR pitch is a story that builds a relationship with the client.
 I imagine them as reality shows, like the X Factor.
 A contestant could win through talent alone, but often, success is down to who gets the best emotional attachment with the crowd.

 Emotional engagement works on TV.
 We know it works in marketing.
 Now use it to engage your client.

-Consumers get emotionally attached to commercials.
+Consumers can get emotionally attached to commercials.
 You want that emotion in your advertising or PR pitch.

-With so many agencies to pitch, your client will remember the company that taps into that emotion.
+With so many agencies pitching, your potential client will remember the company that taps into that emotion.
 And that needs to be you.

-If you want to arm yourself with the data you need for pitch success, you can arrange a free demo of Quick Search below.
-Or leave me a comment with any other pitching tips you have.
+If you want to prepare yourself with the data you need for a successful pitch, you can arrange a free demo of Quick Search below.
+Don’t forget to check out our incredibly thorough industry report on agencies, and feel free to comment below with any other tips you have!